hamidb80/iterrr/readme.md

 (1..20).filterIt(it > 5) # is not working
 (1..20).toseq.filterIt(it > 5) # works fine
 ```
-which can be quite expensive (time/resource consuming).
+which can be quite expensive (time/resource consuming) task.

 ## The Solution
-imagine yourself writing almost the same style, while getting the same benefit of imprative style
+imagine yourself writing almost the same style, while getting the same benefit of imprative style.

 well, we are not alone, we have macros!

-by writing this:
+**by writing this:**
 ```nim
 (1..20) >< ifilter(it > 5).imap(it * 2)
 ```
-you get this:
+**you get this:**
 ```nim
 var acc = iseqInit[typeof(default(1..20) * 2)]()